Find Affordable College Courses

 Baltimore, MD

-Johns Hopkins University ranked #16 on this year’s Most Popular History Doctor’s Degree Schools list.
-Located in the large city of Baltimore, Johns Hopkins is a private not-for-profit college with a fairly large student population.
+With a ranking of #16, Johns Hopkins University did quite well on this year’s most popular schools for history students working on their doctor’s degree.
+Located in the large city of Baltimore, Johns Hopkins is a private not-for-profit school with a very large student population.

 About 55% of the students majoring in history at the school are women while 45% are male.